glenw83/glenw83.github.io/_pages/surface-diffusion-experiments.md

 ---
 layout: page
-title: surface diffusion in the lab
+title: surface diffusion and related phenomena in the lab
-description: Historical observations of motion by surface diffusion.
+description: Historical observations of motion by surface diffusion, and related phenomena.
 permalink: /surface-diffusion-experiments/
 nav: true
 nav_order: 2.5